CurtisLuu/tradingbot/README.md

 # tradingbot
 Developing a Python-based algorithmic trading bot that uses historical financial market data to detect bullish and bearish trends, employing time series analysis, technical indicators (e.g., RSI, MACD), and backtesting strategies to optimize profitability.

-\n Currently in Progress :) working on the technical indicators then will start committing to this repository
+Currently in Progress :) working on the technical indicators then will start committing to this repository